-Trade receivables that are factored out to the bank with recourse to the Group are not derecognized until the recourse period has expired and the risks and rewards of the receivables have been fully transferred.
+Trade receivables that are factored out to the bank with recourse to the Company are not derecognized until the recourse period has expired and the risks and rewards of the receivables have been fully transferred.
 The corresponding cash received from the bank is recognized as borrowings.

-As at December 31, 2023 and 2022, the Group's cash, contract assets, trade and other receivables, advances to related parties and security deposits and escrow funds (under other noncurrent assets) are included under this category.
+As at December 31, 2022 and 2021, the Company's cash, contract assets, trade and other receivables, and advances to related parties are included under this category.

 Impairment of Financial Assets at Amortized Cost.
-The Group records an allowance for "expected credit loss" (ECL).
-ECL is based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Group expects to receive.
+The Company records an allowance for "expected credit loss" (ECL).
+ECL is based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive.
 The difference is then discounted at an approximation to the asset's original effective interest rate.

-For trade receivables, the Group has applied the simplified approach and has calculated ECLs based on the lifetime expected credit losses.
-The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.
+For trade receivables, the Company has applied the simplified approach and has calculated ECLs based on the lifetime expected credit losses.
+The Company has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.

 For debt instruments measured at amortized cost, the ECL is based on the 12-month ECL, which pertains to the portion of lifetime ECLs that result from default events on a financial instrument that are possible within 12 months after the reporting date.
 However, when there has been a significant increase in credit risk since initial recognition, the allowance will be based on the lifetime ECL.
-When determining whether the credit risk of a financial asset has increased significantly since initial recognition, the Group compares the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the date of initial recognition and consider reasonable and supportable information, that is available without undue cost or effort, that is indicative of significant increases in credit risk since initial recognition.
+When determining whether the credit risk of a financial asset has increased significantly since initial recognition, the Company compares the risk of a default occurring on the financial instrument as at the reporting date with the risk of a default occurring on the financial instrument as at the company compares the financial instrument as at the date of initial recognition and consider reasonable and supportable information, that is available without undue cost or effort, that is indicative of significant increases in credit risk since initial recognition.

-The Group considers a financial asset in default when contractual payments are 90 days past due.
-However, in certain cases, the Group may also consider a financial asset to be in default when internal or external information indicates that the Group is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Group.
+The Company considers a financial asset in default when contractual payments are 90 days past due.
+However, in certain cases, the Company may also consider a financial asset to be in default when internal or external information indicates that the Company is unlikely to receive the outstanding contractual amounts in full before taking into account any credit enhancements held by the Company.
 A financial asset is written off when there is no reasonable expectation of recovering the contractual cash flows.

 Financial liabilities at amortized cost.
-Financial liabilities are categorized as financial liabilities at amortized cost when the substance of the contractual arrangement results in the Group having an obligation either to deliver cash or another financial asset to the holder, or to settle the obligation other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of its own equity instruments.
+Financial liabilities are categorized as financial liabilities at amortized cost when the substance of the contractual arrangement results in the Company having an obligation either to deliver cash or another financial asset to the holder, or to settle the obligation other than by the exchange of a fixed amount of cash or another financial asset for a fixed number of its own equity instruments.